radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 2. Click ![An image showing ](Media/open2.jpg).

-3. On the Custom Schemas tab, select oktaclient.
+3. On the Custom Schemas tab, select okta2.
 Click Open.
-The oktaclient.orx file opens.
+The okta2.orx file opens.

-4. To add a new attribute for users in the schema, expand the branches under oktaclient > Objects > Tables > users > Fields.
-For groups, expand the branches under oktaclient > Objects > Tables > groups > Fields.
+4. To add a new attribute for users in the schema, expand the branches under okta2 > Objects > Tables > users > Fields.
+For groups, expand the branches under okta2 > Objects > Tables > groups > Fields.

 5. Right click on Fields and select Add New Attribute.